ecarlstrom/discordbot/issues.md

 - Bot can occasionally crash if a song is queued right as the previous queue ends.

 - Need to update `!fellas` / `!cs` commands so they work properly with new host.

+- The `!reboot` and `!reload` commands seem to be doing nothing at the moment, looking into this.